python/cpython/Doc/using/configure.rst

    Enable Profile Guided Optimization (PGO) using :envvar:`PROFILE_TASK` (disabled by default).

-   The C compiler ``clang`` requires ``llvm-profdata`` program for PGO.
-On macOS, GCC also requires it: GCC is just an alis to clang on macOS.
+   The C compiler Clang requires ``llvm-profdata`` program for PGO.
+On macOS, GCC also requires it: GCC is just an alias to Clang on macOS.

    Disable also semantic interposition in libpython if ``--enable-shared`` and GCC is used: add ``-fno-semantic-interposition`` to the compiler and linker